 Since greens supplements retain the antioxidants found in their original ingredients, you can expect to gain this antioxidant benefit when you use greens powders.

-3. More vegetables in your diet will reduce your risk for many chronic diseases.
+3. More vegetables in your diet can reduce your risk for many chronic diseases.

 To understand how greens supplements may help you stave off disease, let’s talk for a moment about standard diets and how they’re causing more disease.